kjarrio/SpriteExtractor/README.md

 # SpriteExtractor
 Library that extracts images from sprite sheets.

+Currently, in development, and supports:

+* JSON (Hash)
+* JSON (Array)
+* Unity® - Texture2D

-It is currently in development, and only support JSON Hash sprite sheets, but more formats will be supported soon.
+More formats will be supported soon...

 **Usage:**